kubermatic/docs/content/kubeone/v1.4/tutorials/creating_clusters/_index.en.md

-The first approach is recommended if your provider is [natively-supported][compatibility-providers] (AWS, Azure, DigitalOcean, GCP, Hetzner Cloud, Nutanix, OpenStack, Packet, and VMware vSphere), and we will use it in this tutorial.
+The first approach is recommended if your provider is [natively-supported][compatibility-providers] (AWS, Azure, DigitalOcean, GCP, Hetzner Cloud, Nutanix, OpenStack, Equinix Metal, and VMware vSphere), and we will use it in this tutorial.
 If your provider is not supported (e.g. bare-metal), you can check the [KubeOne Static Workers][static-workers] feature for more information about the second approach.